-Full: A trail for the entire flight is drawn.

-Trail drift: Determines whether the snail trail is drifted with the wind when displayed in circling mode.
+Full: A trail for the entire flight is drawn.Trail drift : Determines whether the snail trail is drifted with the wind when displayed in circling mode.
 Switched Off, the snail trail stays uncompensated for wind drift.

-Trail type: Sets the type of the snail trail display.
+Long: A long trail is drawn (approx 60 minutes).
+Short: A short trail is drawn (approx 10 minutes).
+Trail type : Sets the type of the snail trail display.

 Vario #1: Within lift areas lines get displayed green and thicker, while sinking lines are shown brown and thin.
 Zero lift is presented as a grey line.
 Vario #1 (with dots): The same colour scheme as the previous, but with dotted lines while sinking.
 Vario #2: The climb colour for this scheme is orange to red, sinking is displayed as light blue to dark blue.
 Zero lift is presented as a yellow line.
 Vario #2 (with dots): The same colour scheme as the previous, but with dotted lines while sinking.
 Altitude: The colour scheme corresponds to the altitude.

-Trail scaled: If set to ON the snail trail width is scaled according to the vario signal.

-Detour cost markers: If enabled this displays in cruise flight some figures projected in front of the nose of the glider icon.
+Trail scaled : If set to ON the snail trail width is scaled according to the vario signal.
+If enabled this displays in cruise flight some figures projected Detour cost markers: in front of the nose of the glider icon.
 This is the additional distance in percent if you fly up the position of the figure and after that again straight towards the target, compared to the straight distance to target.

-Aircraft symbol: Sets the symbol used for the aircraft.

-Simple: Simplified line graphics, a black glider shape with
+Aircraft symbol : Sets the symbol used for the aircraft.
+Simple: Simplified line graphics, a black glider shape with white contours.

-white contours.

 Simple (large): Enlarged simple graphics for better visibility on a small display.
 Detailed: Rendered aircraft graphics.

-HangGlider: Simplified hang glider as line graphics, white

-with black contours.

-ParaGlider: Simplified para glider as line graphics, white

-with black contours.

-Wind arrow: Determines the way the wind arrow is drawn on the map.
+HangGlider: Simplified hang glider as line graphics, white with black contours.
+ParaGlider: Simplified para glider as line graphics, white with black contours.
+Wind arrow^{}: Determines the way the wind arrow is drawn on the map.
 Off: No wind arrow is drawn.
 Arrow head: Draws an arrow head only.
 Full arrow: Draws an arrow head with a dashed arrow line.

-FAI triangle areas: Whether to show FAI triangle areas on the map.
+FAI triangle areas : Whether to show FAI triangle areas on the map.